 Referee Protocol Regulations...

 (1).
-All Teams must join their Local Referee Society as per Colts League Regulation 1(4).
+All Teams must join their Local Referee Society.

 (1).
 Your Senior Club will have a Referee Society Contact (RSC) - find out who this is ?

 (2).
-Each RSC will want to arrange and confirm games with your Referee their way - some will contact the Referee for you and others will give you the Ref's contact number for you to contact them yourself.
+Each RSC will want to arrange & confirm games with your Referee their own way - some will contact the Referee for you and let you know whom has been appointed, whilst others will give you the Ref's contact number for you to contact them yourself.

 (3).
 Your RSC has a handbook listing all Referee contact details and has access to the Society WebSite where Referee contact information is even more up-to-date.
 Your RSC should be advised of your appointed Referee in advance.

 (4).
 It is good practice to double-check your RSC knows the dates of all your home games - you should check these with them in advance - do not leave it until the week before a match.

 (5).
 Re-scheduled Home Fixtures and Home Cup Ties should be advised to your RSC as soon as you know the new fixture dates, so they can arrange your Referee...